-Hailing from the Beara Peninsula in the South-West of Ireland, Tara Viscardi is an emerging classical and Irish traditional harpist.
+Hailing from the Beara Peninsula in the South-West of Ireland, Tara Viscardi is a classical and Irish traditional harpist.
 First Prize Winner of the 2021 Camac Harp Competition, Tara graduated from the Royal College of Music, London with a Master of Music in Performance with Distinction.
-She also completed a Postgraduate Diploma in Harp Performance at the Civica Scuola di Musica Claudio Abbado, Milan and is a 2021 Wigmore Learning/Open Royal Academy of Music Fellow as member of early music/folk fusion trio Nobody's Jig.
+She also completed a Postgraduate Diploma in Harp Performance at the Civica Scuola di Musica Claudio Abbado, Milan and was a 2021 Wigmore Learning/Open Royal Academy of Music Fellow as member of early music/folk fusion trio Nobody's Jig.